 This is medical imaging taken to a new level: a tiny video pill travels through a patient’s intestinal tract and films everything it sees on its way.
 These pictures are sent to a smartphone app helping doctors with accurate diagnostics.

 At Empeek we have seen healthcare companies reap tangible benefits from the Internet of Things application in healthcare.
 In our experience, the main benefits that they get as they embrace IoT include:

 By collecting personalized metrics, IoT devices enable physicians to make well weighed decisions about treatment plans and prescribe the right amounts of medications.
 This helps them avoid inaccuracies and eliminate errors.

 Since IoT devices enable doctors to monitor patients’ state remotely, there’s no longer any need to extend hospital stays.
 Needless to say, this also helps decrease the rate of readmissions, thus reducing expenses.

 Enhancing patients’ experience

 On top of that, doctors schedule fewer in person appointments.
-IoT technology enables them to track patients’ vital metrics remotely in the real time and take action only when it’s absolutely necessary.
+The advantage of using IoT technology is that it allows physicians to track patients’ vital metrics remotely in the real time and take action only when it’s absolutely necessary.
 Timely interference, fewer hospital visits and increased convenience ensure better customer experience.